 Section 5.
 Requirements for a person issued a license by the board.
 (1) A person who has been approved for a license from the board shall register with the Kentucky All-Schedule Prescription Electronic Reporting System (KASPER) administered by the Cabinet for Health and Family Services after issuance of the license and immediately submit proof of the registration to the board.

 (2) A person who has received a license from the board shall not prescribe any controlled substance before he or she is registered with KASPER.

 1. Fails to register with KASPER after the approval for licensure by the board; or

 2. Prescribes a controlled substance prior to registration with KASPER.

 (b) In addition to the temporary suspension, the board may take additional disciplinary action against a license pursuant to KRS 311.480.

 Section 6.
 Incorporation by Reference.
-(1) "Application for Examination", 1994, is incorporated by reference.
+(1) "Application for Podiatry License", February, 2014, is incorporated by reference.